Welcome to Toronto Metropolitan University!

 Stop by the Campus Store in September and celebrate your time at TMU with our new line of university apparel and giftware!

 Living in residence is not only convenient, but you will be part of a community and have a dedicated team of professionals and student leaders to help make your transition to university a smooth one.
 TMU has four residence buildings on campus, and a variety of room styles and living options to choose from.
-Find out more about living in residence by reviewing the Housing & Residence Life website, visiting campus or exploring our Virtual Tour, external link, opens in new window.
+Find out more about living in residence by reviewing the Housing & Residence Life website, visiting campus or exploring our Virtual Tour.

 There are a number of services available to help you succeed at TMU!
 You can learn more about what’s available to you on the Student Affairs website.
 Here are a few examples of just some of the services:

-- Aboriginal Student Services provides a culturally supportive environment and specialized services for Aboriginal, Métis and Inuit students on campus.
+- Indigenous Student Services provides a culturally supportive environment and specialized services for Aboriginal, Métis and Inuit students on campus.

 - International Student Support helps International TMU students prepare for arrival, build a community, work on campus and advise on immigration.

-- Ryerson Athletics, external link, opens in new window is home to the Rams!
-Why not try out for a varsity team, or support your fellow Rams by attending games?
+- TMU Athletics (external link, opens in new window) is home to the TMU Bold!
+Why not try out for a varsity team, or support your fellow students by attending games?
 You can also take advantage of our state-of-the-art athletic facilities by using the fitness centre or by joining intramural teams or sports clubs.

 TMU has a number of online activities planned this summer for you!
 Various workshops are available to help you with your math, writing and study skills.
 A number of Community Ready activities are also planned, which are not only a lot of fun, but a great way to learn about life at TMU!